• Skip to primary navigation

 History of Abseiling, Rules, Equipment and details of Abseiling

-October 7, 2024 By Live Sports
+July 7, 2026 By Live Sports

 Abseiling is a sport and recreational activity in which participants descend a rock face using a rope.
 It was originally developed in Europe in the late 19th century to provide safe access down cliffs for naturalists, treasure hunters, and alpinists.
-As the activity grew in popularity it became an international pastime that is now practiced worldwide.
+As the activity grew in popularity, it became an international pastime that is now practiced worldwide.

 Table of Contents